rweigel/phys305/hw4.md

 **Answer**:

+% Answer to part 1. copied to symmetry notes.

 This problem is given as an example in many textbooks.
 The motivation for asking for justifications is that I want you to show me that you understand the steps.
 It is easy to write a few equations and get the correct result without understanding much.
 I looked for evidence that you understood the steps based on correct justifications when grading.

 1\.
 A common error was a lack of justification for $\mathbf{E}=E_s(s)\hat{\mathbf{s}}$.
 More justification is needed than "because it is long" or "due to symmetry" because the reason is not obvious.
 Also, a diagram showing straight field lines is not a justification -- it _follows_ from a symmetry argument.
 As covered in the notes on symmetry, there are two types: Cancellation and geometrical.
 To use symmetry as an argument, you must provide an explanation and/or diagram.